Paul Skenes: Draft and minor leagues

 The Pittsburgh Pirates selected Skenes with the first overall selection of the 2023 Major League Baseball draft.
 He and Dylan Crews became the first college teammates in MLB draft history to be selected with the first two overall picks.
 Skenes was the second player in LSU history to be selected first overall in the draft, joining Ben McDonald.
-He signed with the Pirates on July 18, 2023, for a $9.2 million signing bonus, the highest ever for a drafted player.
+He signed with the Pirates on July 18, 2023, for a $9.2 million signing bonus, the highest ever for a drafted player at the time.
 Skenes debuted on MLB.com's MLB Pipeline list as the third-ranked prospect league-wide and the top-ranked pitcher.

 On August 7, Skenes was assigned to the rookie-level Florida Complex League Pirates with the expectation of limited innings due to his high usage at LSU the prior spring.
 He made his professional debut on August 10 and pitched a one-two-three inning against the FCL Twins; all but one of his pitches were clocked at 99 mph or higher and he struck out fellow top draft pick Walker Jenkins.
 Five days later, August 15, Skenes was assigned to the Single-A Bradenton Marauders.
 Just six days after that he was again promoted, to the Double-A Altoona Curve.
 Skenes began the 2024 season with the Triple-A Indianapolis Indians.
 He pitched to a 0.99 ERA with 45 strikeouts over 27 1/3 innings.